Middle East Respiratory Syndrome Coronavirus (MERS-CoV)

 Several other countries have also reported cases in individuals who have travelled to the Middle East: Algeria, Austria, China, Egypt, France, Germany, Greece, Hong Kong, Italy, Malaysia, the Netherlands, the Philippines, South Korea, Thailand, Tunisia, Turkey, United Kingdom and United States.
 In some instances, there has been local transmission among close contacts as reported in France, Italy, South Korea, Tunisia and the United Kingdom.

 The outbreak in South Korea began in May 2015 and was the largest outbreak of MERS-CoV outside of the Middle East.
 No new cases have been reported in South Korea since October 2015.
 The outbreak in South Korea was declared over on December 23, 2015.

 For the latest updates on MERS-CoV, including the total number of cases and deaths, please visit the World Health Organization’s website.

 Coronaviruses are the cause of the common cold but can also be the cause of more severe illnesses including Severe Acute Respiratory Syndrome (SARS).
-At this time, there is still more to learn about this strain of coronavirus.
+At this time, there is still more to learn about this coronavirus.
 People who have been infected with MERS-CoV have experienced influenza-like illness with symptoms of fever, cough and shortness of breath.
 Many have also had gastrointestinal symptoms such as diarrhea.